initdude/Ansible-Course/During Course Notes.md

   tags:
     - dwonload form url
 ```

 ---

-### LAB-11 Unzip File in ansible Host and copy unarchivedd file to hosts:
+### LAB-11 Unzip File in ansible Host and copy unarchivedd file to hosts

 ```yml
 - name: unzip file on ansible host and copy it to host ansible.builtin.unarchive: